| 6 min read

 Even the dessert is typically Belgian, with options such as 'speculoos mousse' and 'speculoos ice cream'.
 Speculoos is a type of spiced shortcrust biscuit and a Belgian speciality.

 According to the time of year, new suggestions appear on the menu with seasonal products such as asparagus, mussels, game, sauerkraut… There are not many vegetarian options on the menu, but the available dishes can always be adapted to suit anyone's culinary preferences.

 With Belgian food comes Belgian beer, and that’s something they have understood very well in Au Stekerlapatte.
 They have a selection of about 45 different beers, several of which are brands that are more difficult to find and come from different Brussels (micro)breweries such as Cantillon, En Stoemelings, Brasserie iLLeGaaL, Brasserie de la Senne…

 Au Stekerlapatte stands for excellent service and friendly, multilingual waiters.
 As most dishes come at prices between 17 and 21 euros, Au Stekerlapatte is the place to go for an affordable and authentic Brussels experience.

 Finally, I had to know.
 What is a ‘Stekerlapatte’?
 The answer turned out to be as absurd as the name, as it refers to a three-spined stickleback, a small fish with many bones.
 Or it can also be a drunk person who stays close to the wall as he staggers on.

 Want to discover more restaurants in the Marolles?
-Check out this article for more suggestions.
+Read on for more suggestions!